How to Verify Funds on a Check

 - Find the bank name on the front of the check.

 - Search for the bank online and visit the bank’s official site to get a phone number for customer service.
-Don’t use the phone number printed on the check (more on that below).
+Don’t use the phone number printed on the check.

 - Tell the customer service representative that you’d like to verify a check you received.

-- Provide the bank account and routing numbers from the bottom of the check (see where to find those numbers).
+- Provide the bank account and routing numbers from the bottom of the front of the check.

 - Provide the amount of the check.

-Use legitimate sources: The check might have the bank’s phone number printed along with the bank’s name and logo.
-However, it’s best to call a number that you know (through your own research) is legitimate.
-If the check is fake, con artists typically provide a number that goes to a fake “customer service agent,” who will tell you the payment is good.
+The check might have the bank’s phone number printed along with the bank’s name and logo, but don't rely on that phone number for verification.
+If the check is fake, con artists may have provided a number that goes to a fake “customer service agent,” who will tell you the payment is good.
+Instead, do your own research to find a legitimate phone number for the bank.

-Bank policies create challenges: Some banks make check verification difficult or impossible.
-They may require you to visit a branch in person or pay a fee, and they might even refuse to verify funds for their customers (due to privacy concerns, for example).
-At the least, they should eventually tell you if the account exists.
+Some banks make check verification difficult or impossible.
+They may require you to visit a branch in person.
+Or, they may only verify the account exists, not whether it has any funds, in order to protect their customers' privacy.
 From there, you have to decide whether or not to take your chances and deposit the check.

 What Do You Know?